espumita/power-plant-kata/README.md

 ## Iteration 2
-- Electric network can fail, then some individual buildings, streets, cities, and/or areas can run out of electricity during a period of time.
+- Electric network can fail, then some individual buildings, cities, and/or areas can run out of electricity during a period of time.

 - In this case, electricity is not consumed, so during this period of time, should not appear any consume in the monthly report.
 But should appear on power plants balance as lost.